 - Be cautious about what you install.
 We all love new apps – things that make our lives simpler, more productive, or give us an outlet for just a little more fun.
 However, some apps ask that you grant them permission to read your files, access your camera or listen in on your microphone.
 Sometimes, those things are necessary, but they also make you vulnerable to hacking.
 Ultimately, it's up to you to decide whether granting an app such permissions is worth the mobile security risk that it may pose, so consider whether those risks outweigh the benefits and act accordingly.

 - Be leery of free public Wi-Fi.
 We all love free Wi-Fi, but when it comes to your phone's security, passing on free public Wi-Fi might just be the simplest way to protect phone from being hacked.
-After all, Wi-Fi networks can easily be spoofed by hackers who are just waiting to maliciously capitalize on your trusting nature, and take advantage of all the information you store on your phone.
-This happened several years ago during the Sochi Olympics when thousands of people logged into public Wi-Fi, only to unwittingly give hackers access to their phones – and all the data in them.
+After all, Wi-Fi networks can easily be spoofed by cell hackers who are just waiting to maliciously capitalize on your trusting nature, and take advantage of all the information you store on your phone.
+This happened several years ago during the Sochi Olympics when thousands of people logged into public Wi-Fi, only to unwittingly give cell hackers access to their phones – and all the data in them.

 - Only charge your phone at home, in your car, or in a secure, trusted space – because public USB charging might not be safe.
 After all, in addition to providing an electrical current, your USB charging cord can send and receive data.
-And when that cord is connected to an unknown power source, it could potentially allow hackers to connect to your phone and copy your passwords, banking information, personal contacts, photos, emails, voice and text messages, and any other information stored on your device.
+And when that cord is connected to an unknown power source, it could potentially allow cell hackers to connect to your phone and copy your passwords, banking information, personal contacts, photos, emails, voice and text messages, and any other information stored on your device.

 - Set a device password.
 As simple as it sounds, making your device difficult to open can stop cell phone hacking before it starts.
 With a biometric login or a truly challenging passcode, you can make your phone incredibly difficult to open – which can help keep all the information stored in it safer.
-Of course, if a hacker is determined to break into your phone, there are ways around the system, but by locking your phone automatically (immediately after use), you can gain an additional layer of mobile protection that just might frustrate would-be hackers enough to give up.
+Of course, if a hacker is determined to break into your phone, there are ways around the system, but by locking your phone automatically (immediately after use), you can gain an additional layer of mobile protection that just might frustrate would-be cell hackers enough to give up.